 Traditional incandescent bulbs work by passing an electric current through an extremely thin filament which becomes very hot, thereby emitting light.
-Of all the electricity that goes through the filament, only a small proportion is given off as light, the remainder is wasted as heat (approximately 90%), so these are grossly inefficient, and waste electricity.
-In September 2012, the UK Government implemented an EU directive to ban the commercial sale of any incandescent lightbulb over 40 watts to homeowners.
+Of all the electricity that goes through the filament, only a small proportion is given off as light; the remainder is wasted as heat (approximately 90%), so these are grossly inefficient, and waste electricity.

 LED bulbs are comprised of numerous light emitting diodes that together produce light when a current is passed through them.
 The electrical current excites the electrons inside the diode which produce photons (light) as a result.
-LEDs are often referred to as solid-state lighting which simply means that the light is emitted from a solid object (a block of semiconductor), rather than as current passes through a filament causing it to glow.
+LEDs are often referred to as solid-state lighting.
+This simply means that the light is emitted from a solid object (a block of semiconductor), rather than as a current passing through a filament, causing it to glow.

 So apart from lasting 40 times longer, why else swap to LEDs?
-Well because an incandescent bulb needs to get hot to produce light, it converts about 90% of the electricity directly into heat.
-The LED however doesn’t need to get hot to produce the light, so using just 10% of the energy compared with an incandescent it can produce the same level of light – and that is why they are the future.
+Well, because an incandescent bulb needs to get hot to produce light, it converts about 90% of the electricity directly into heat.
+The LED, however, doesn’t need to get hot to produce the light, so uses just 10% of the energy compared with an incandescent it can produce the same level of light – and that is why they are the future.

 LED bulbs require just 10% of the electricity used by an incandescent bulb, but produce the same amount of light.

-That means truly significant energy savings in the home – Suddenly replacing just one 50Watt halogen spotlight in your kitchen with a 5Watt LED equivalent could save you over £15 a year (just one bulb!) but produces the same amount of light.
+This means truly significant energy savings in the home.
+Replacing just one 50Watt halogen spotlight in your kitchen with a 5Watt LED equivalent could save you over £15 a year (just one bulb!) but produces the same amount of light.

-It is important to note that not all LED bulbs are made equal, so please refer to our comprehensive buyers guide to make sure you no what to look for when you are looking to get them for your home.
+It is important to note that not all LED bulbs are made equal, so please refer to our comprehensive buyers’ guide to make sure you know what to look for when you are looking to get them for your home.

-Older energy saving lightbulbs are CFL bulbs contain an inert gas and the glass is coated on the inside with a layer of phosphor.
-When electricity is passed through the gas it emits ultraviolet rays which cause the phosphor coating to glow, thereby providing light.
+Older energy saving lightbulbs – CFL bulbs – contain an inert gas and the glass is coated on the inside with a layer of phosphor.
+When electricity is passed through the gas, it emits ultraviolet rays which cause the phosphor coating to glow, thereby providing light.
 Compared to incandescent bulbs, CFL bulbs use 20% of the electrical power to produce the same level of lighting, and can last about 10000 hours.
-The issue with them is two fold – firstly they take time to warm up when you switch them on – so they might take a minute or two to start producing required levels of light.
-Secondly they contain a trace amount of Mercury – so they need to be disposed off in the correct way or they can have a detrimental impact on the environment.
+But there are downsides: firstly they take time to warm up when you switch them on, so they take a minute or two to start producing the required levels of light.
+Secondly, they contain a trace amount of mercury.
+This means they need to be disposed off in the correct way or they can have a detrimental impact on the environment.

-Essentially they should be regarded as the energy saving lightbulb placeholder before LEDs became affordable for consumers.
-The fact LEDs are now affordable means they should really be consigned to the scrapheap.
+Essentially, they were the energy saving lightbulb placeholder before LEDs became affordable for consumers.
+The fact LEDs are now affordable means they should be consigned to the scrapheap.

-Lighting accounts on average about 8% of a household’s energy bill in the UK and therefore cutting this part of the bill is one of the easiest ways to save energy and money in your home.
-If you look at our 5 watt LED versus 50 watt halogen comparison you will be able to see the kind of savings you will be able to make.
-In addition LED bulbs last about 20 times longer, so gone will be the days of having to get the ladder out to replace a kitchen bulb every other week!
+On average, lighting accounts for 8% of a household’s energy bill in the UK and therefore cutting this is one of the easiest ways to save energy and money in your home.
+If you look at our 5 Watt LED versus 50 Watt halogen comparison you will be able to see the kind of savings you will be able to make.
+In addition, LED bulbs last about 20 times longer, so gone will be the days of having to get the ladder out to replace a kitchen bulb every other week!

 You can buy low energy light fittings, which will only take low energy light bulbs, however since many of the new energy saving lights fit in existing fittings there seems little point in doing this unless you are having major renovations in the home.
 These low energy fittings use a ballast or transformer fitted into the base of the light fitting.
 It controls the supply of electricity to the bulb, allowing for a small surge of power for a millisecond to light the bulb and then reducing the electricity flow to a very low level.
 These low energy fittings require a pin based energy saving bulb.
 This is a different fitting to a conventional bulb but will ensure that the bulbs you buy in future will always save energy, money and the environment.

 As discussed earlier, energy saving lightbulbs will save you money within your house as they use less electricity to produce the same amount of light.
-Another really simple way to save on your electricity bill is to turn lights off when you are not using them!
+An obvious – but often overlooked – way to save on your electricity bill is to use your lights more cleverly…

 Here are a few tips that will help you achieve this: